smatechnologies/webservices-acs-docs/docs/ACSWebservicesOperation.md

 ---
 slug: '/'
-sidebar_label: 'ACSWebservices Operation'
+sidebar_label: 'ACS Webservices Operation'
 ---

-# ACSWebservices Operation
+# ACS Webservices Operation

 Once the sma.acs.ACSWebservices plugin has been registered with the OpCon system, it will be possible to perform agent and task definitions.
 All definitions can only be performed using Solution Manager.

-## Defining ACSWebservices Batch Users
+## Defining ACS Webservices Batch Users

-The ACSWebservices task types BASICTOKEN and OPCONTOKEN uses opCon Batch users to define the user information for these task types.
+The ACS Webservices task types BASICTOKEN and OPCONTOKEN uses opCon Batch users to define the user information for these task types.
 Before creating these task types, ensure that the appropriate Batch Users are created.

 ![Defining a Batch User](../static/img/ws-batch-user.png)